simonnedved/CS6367_Project/CodeCoverage/Readme.md

 ```
 Get into the target project folder, and run:
 ```
-mvn test
+mvn clean test
-# Coverage log would be created in folder "coverageLog".
+# Coverage log would be created in folder "6367coverageLog".
 ```

 *Note:*